MrDio/ImageProcessingInCloudColab/README.md

   /drive/MyDrive/Img
   /drive/MyDrive/Img/in
   /drive/MyDrive/Img/out
+  3. Open the local py file `colab-test-drive.py``and change the `inFolderID` with the folder-id you can see in your browser, when you open the folder Img/in in our drive.
+  4. Save the py file.
   2. With this folderstructure you can easily delete the folder and control the traffic up/downloads

 ### Cloud (Google Colab)